soapbox-pub/rebased/docs/api/differences_in_mastoapi_responses.md

 Additional parameters can be added to the JSON body:

-- `fake`: boolean, if set to `true` the post won't be actually posted, but the status entitiy would still be rendered back.
+- `preview`: boolean, if set to `true` the post won't be actually posted, but the status entitiy would still be rendered back.
 This could be useful for previewing rich text/custom emoji, for example.